sloraris/pain/README.md

     ┃                ╚═╝        ╚═╝  ╚═╝   ╚═╝   ╚═╝  ╚═══╝                 ┃
     ┃                Puppet Assisted Installation Navigator                 ┃
     ┃                                                                       ┃
-    ┃                           A tool by sloraris                          ┃
+    ┃                           a tool by sloraris                          ┃
     ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```
 # PAIN - Puppet Assisted Installation Navigator

 PAIN is a bash-based utility designed to simplify the installation and configuration of Puppet infrastructure.
 It provides an interactive TUI (Terminal User Interface) that guides users through the process of setting up both Puppet servers and agents.
+Basically, it makes Puppet deployment less of a pain.

 ## Features